shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

-- Upon user creation, dynamically fill up avatar field with default image or create dynamic default avatar and save.
+- Fix default avatar image size and font sizing
 - Migrate to PostgreSQL and create new SQL dump file

 ### Luxury